johnewart/gearman-java/README.md

 * Web-based UI dashboard
 * Metrics using [java metrics](https://github.com/codahale/metrics)
 * Multi-threaded server using Netty for high-performance network I/O
+* High-performance - on a single m3.2xlarge EC2 instance with 8 on-box Ruby
+  clients it has achieved over 11,000 jobs per second with in-memory storage

 Getting Started